moinulhossainmahim/sturent-ui/README.md

 # stuRENT

-**stuRENT** is a room finding website, designed for university students, allows hosts to list single rooms, sublets, and flats, while students can filter and rent these accommodations based on type, gender, and university.
+**stuRENT** is a room finding website, designed for university students, allows hosts to list single rooms, sublets, and flats, while students can filter and rent these accommodations based on type, gender, and university. stuRENT is fully **Responsive**.

 ## Table of contents
   1. [ Technologies ](#tech)